rambethina/java/pages/mydoc/mydoc_week_fourteen.md

 ## Adding additional libraries
 * Place your library in lib directory - similar to using gradle to download and add dependencies.
+* Similar to road runner/A star there are other libraries that can be used, Methodology
+    * Run program as a standalone program.
+    * Go thru  API / Documentation, and try out different methods.
+    * Incorporate into your Bot.
 ## Road Runner and A Star
 * [Sample Project](https://github.com/rambethina/SampleFTC.git)
 * Download project, Run the following op modes
-* RoadRunnerSampleTwo - Integration with Road Runner and A Star
+* RoadRunnerSampleTwo - Integration with Road Runner and A Star (ONLY A SAMPLE IMPLEMENTATION, REMEMBER TO TUNE YOUR ROBOT, READ ROAD RUNNER DOCUMENTATION)